Pediatric constipation | Medical Council of Canada

 Key Objectives

-Given a child who presents with constipation, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
+Given a pediatric patient with constipation, the candidate will diagnose the cause, severity, and complications, and initiate an appropriate management plan.

 Enabling Objectives

-Given a child who presents with constipation, the candidate will
+Given a pediatric patient with constipation, the candidate will

-1. clinical features that help to distinguish functional from organic;
+1. clinical features that help distinguish functional from organic causes, and

 2. the social and psychological effects of chronic constipation;